Patent Portfolio : How To Identify Deal Drivers

-Intellectual property can account for 70% of a company’s value, but how can you be sure that you’re protecting the right patents?
+Patent Portfolio : How To Identify Deal Drivers: Intellectual property can account for 70% of a company’s value, but how can you be sure that you’re protecting the right patents?
 Being able to sift through your IP and pick out the gems amongst it can be a challenge, however, with the right strategic mindset, it can be done.
 Companies like Samsung and IBM own many granted patents and they are generating revenue by selling and licensing them.
-Considering the high volume of transactions in these areas, a strategic plan is needed that will identify the best patents to strengthen the patent portfolio.
+Considering the high volume of transactions in these areas, a strategic plan is needed that will identify the best patents to strengthen the portfolio of patent.

 In order to implement a successful IP Monetization strategy, the IP portfolio must be thoroughly assessed and understood.
 When it comes to a healthy patent portfolio, quality is more important than quantity.
 Knowing your patent portfolio goes beyond maintaining a simple list.
 Identifying the most pertinent patents in a list of thousands can be tedious and difficult.

 An automated, first-order process for ranking patents lightens the load considerably.

 Our in-house Patent Ranking Tool identifies the patents that are most and least likely to be useful.
 The resultant monetization strategy is designed quickly without jeopardizing the quality of analysis.
 This quantitative analysis is done to achieve a priority order and to start any further patent portfolio management/optimization process such as – patent tagging, infringement analysis, etc. Several significant indicators are used to assess a patent’s value.
 Based on these indicators, the scoring and ranking of a patent is done.
 Below are some of the key parameters:

 Citations are used as a strong indicator of patent value.
 Citations in general, and forward citations, are found to be positively correlated to the valuation of the patent.
 Meaning, a high number of citations is correlated with a higher patent value.